ERGO-Code/HiGHS/README.md

 Documentation
 -------------

-The rest of this file gives brief documentation for HiGHS.
-Comprehensive documentation is available via https://www.highs.dev.

-Download
+Documentation is available at https://ergo-code.github.io/HiGHS/ Find out more about HiGHS at https://www.highs.dev.

 --------

 Precompiled static executables are available for a variety of platforms at: